I am a June 2012 alum of BJ Fogg’s Behavior Design Boot Camp,

 I am a Certified Coach.
 Back in the day, BJ provided in-person training.
 Now folks are trained and certified online, through the Tiny Habits Academy, with BJ Fogg and Academy Director Linda Fogg-Phillips.

 Meanwhile, I am active in this Tiny Habits coaching community.
 I am among a few coaches involved in the late 2017 alpha testing of the online coaching platform.
 Since then, I have been a frequent user of the online coaching platform.
-I actively coach folks nearly weekly each month.
-In late June, I described my approach to helping folks learn and practice BJ’s method and have also streamlined and customized how I coach my Habiteers.
+I actively coach folks at least three weeks each month.
+In late June, I described my approach to helping folks learn and practice BJ’s method and have since further streamlined and customized how I coach my Habiteers.

 Collaborating and Co-Creating in Behavior Design

 It has been a joy to collaborate and co-create behavior design and habit endeavors with Behavior Designer, David Ngo.
 David is founder of Behavior Delta and SparkHabits and has served as a mentor and become a good friend.
 With BJ Fogg, David is co-authoring “How to Do Behavior Design” – a new, unpublished seven-part expert guide series.